LINCHPIN

 Executive Summary

-These are not hypothetical scenarios.
-They are precise descriptions of conditions observable in Oklahoma today.
+These conditions are observable in Oklahoma today.
 The state's GDP has grown steadily over the past decade while child well-being rankings have stagnated near the bottom of national indices.
 Workforce development programs produce credentials while employers report persistent shortages of workers who can show up reliably, solve problems independently, and sustain professional relationships.
-Housing developments multiply while the social infrastructure of neighborhoods—the churches, the civic clubs, the block associations, the informal networks of mutual aid—thins and disappears.
+Housing developments multiply while the social infrastructure of neighborhoods (the churches, the civic clubs, the block associations, the informal networks of mutual aid) thins and disappears.

-SEED Alliance exists because Oklahoma needs a framework that measures what actually matters: whether the conditions exist for human beings to live lives of purpose, dignity, and generational stability.
-This paper defines that framework.
+SEED Alliance exists because Oklahoma needs a framework that measures what actually counts: whether the conditions exist for human beings to live lives of purpose, dignity, and generational stability.
+The following pages define that framework.

-This paper establishes the philosophical foundation for everything SEED does—every pilot program, every policy recommendation, every measurement instrument, every partnership.
-It is not a program description or a grant narrative.
-It is a statement of first principles: what we believe about the human person, what we observe about the institutions that form persons, and what we intend to do about it.
+What follows establishes the philosophical foundation for everything SEED does: every pilot program, every policy recommendation, every measurement instrument, every partnership.
+A statement of first principles.
+What we believe about the human person, what we observe about the institutions that form persons, and what we intend to do about it.

 02